How to Become a Kinesiologist: Career Path Guide

 If you want to become a kinesiologist, you first need to determine if this career path is a good fit for you.
-If the following description sounds like you, then you’re probably well suited for a career as a kinesiologist:
+If the following description sounds like you, then you’re probably well suited for a career in this field:

-Below we've outlined what you'll need to begin a career as a kinesiologist.
+Below we've outlined what you'll need to begin a career as a kinesiologist in the United States (and Canada).
 We've also included helpful information for this career, such as job description, job duties, salary expectations, a list of possible employers and much more!

 Kinesiologists look for ways to improve the efficiency and performance of the human body while at work or at play by studying the factors that influence human movement.
 Kinesiologists also apply their knowledge of human movement; they may give advice to individuals and groups concerning which activities are best suited to help people reach their health and fitness goals.